Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 ---
-title: 'Using the Enneagram to improve communication and intimacy in relationships'
+title: 'Enneagram Communication in Relationships'
 description: "Improving Relationships through the Enneagram: Understanding Your Partner's Type for Better Communication and Intimacy"
 author: 'DJ Wayne'
 date: '2023-03-26'